Business.gov.nl

 You may only use pesticides that:

-The Board for the Authorisation of Plant Protection Products and Biocides (Ctgb) decides which products are permitted.
+These are pesticides the Board for the Authorisation of Plant Protection Products and Biocides (Ctgb) has approved. decides which products are permitted.
+As a producer you can apply for authorisation of new pesticides to Ctgb.

 New products

 Producers can ask Ctgb for permission to use new protection products.
-If you intend to use biological pest control, you might need a dispensation for some products.
+If you intend to use biological pest control, you might need a dispensation for some products (in Dutch).
 You apply for this dispensation to the Netherlands Enterprise Agency (RVO, in Dutch).

 The European Commission decides on the admission of specific active substances in the EU.
 They do so in accordance with the Biocidal Products Regulation.
 You can look up which active substances are allowed in the EU Pesticides Database.
 However, before a plant protection product can be sold on the Dutch market, you need authorisation from the Ctgb.